 India is a significant player in the global stainless steel industry.
-It is the world's second-largest consumer and third-largest producer of stainless steel with a sizable and growing domestic market.
-According to the Indian Stainless Steel Development Association (ISSDA), India's installed stainless steel capacity stood at around 6.8 million tonnes (MT) in March 2022.
+It is the world's second-largest consumer.
+According to the Indian Stainless Steel Development Association (ISSDA), India's installed stainless steel capacity stood at around 7.5 million tonnes (MT) in March 2024.